athul/blog/content/blog/probot/index.md

      return context.github.issues.createComment(msg)
   })
 ```
- Here we add a new _"robotic"_ characteristic by passing a webhook action called *pull_request.open*.
+ Here we add a new _"robotic"_ characteristic by passing a webhook action called *pull_request.opened*.
 Now our app listens for PR webhook and once received it emits the `context.issue({body})` to GitHub.
 You can see that we are still passing the body to the *createComment* function.
 This is because PRs are considered as another type of Issues in GitHub.
 For testing if this works, make a new PR and check if the bot comments on that yes.

 -------